snap-one/docs-driverworks/table_logger_utility/documentation/@- README.md

 #### Using the Output

 The utility iterates through every table in the driver, starting with the global table _G and lists its contents.
-To the right is  an example of the first 15 lines._
+Below is an example of the first 15 lines.

 ```xml